psadmin-io/weblogic-patching-scripts/README.md

 # WebLogic Patching Scripts

-This repositoriy is a collecton of PowerShell scripts to automate WebLogic patching.
+A collecton of PowerShell scripts to automate WebLogic patching.